Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Cyclicity of the minimal unital -algebra via Hodge homotopy transfer

-\begin{remark} Via the canonical graded vector spaces isomorphisms $\Hh^\ast\xrightarrow{\sim} H^\ast$ between the space of harmonic forms and the cohomology of $\Aa^\ast$, the unital cyclic minimal $C_\infty$-algebra structure on $\Hh^\ast$ is equivalently a unital cyclic minimal $C_\infty$-algebra structure on $H^\ast$.
-By abuse of notation we will denote by the same symbols $m_k$ the multiplication on $H^\ast$ for this structure.
-Notice that $m_2$ is precisely the multiplication $\cdot$ in cohomology. \end{remark}
+transports the minimal unital cyclic $C_\infty$-algebra structure on the harmonic subspace $\Hh^*$ to a minimal unital cyclic $C_\infty$-algebra structure on $H^*(\Aa)$.
+By abuse of notation, we denote the transported operations again by $m_k$.
+Under this identification, $m_2$ is the ordinary multiplication in cohomology. \end{remark}